New York Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 New York’s Managed Long Term Care (MLTC) Program provides long-term care services and supports to New York Medicaid beneficiaries who require a Nursing Facility Level of Care, need long-term care for a minimum of 120 days and live in the community.
 MLTC Program participants can live in their own home, the home of a friend or a family member or an assisted living residence, as long as that residence does not provide its own long term care benefits.

-MLTC Program benefits include adult day care, in-home nursing services, home modifications, Personal Emergency Response Systems, medical equipment and personal care assistance with the Activities of Daily Living (moving, bathing, dressing, eating, toileting).
+MLTC Program benefits include adult day care, in-home nursing services, home modifications, Personal Emergency Response Systems, medical equipment and personal care assistance with the Activities of Daily Living (moving, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, shopping, cooking, paying bills, managing medication, etc.).
 MLTC Program participants receive their long-term care benefits, and all of their medical care, through a single Medicaid plan.
 This plan can assign a licensed caregiver to provide benefits, but MLTC Program participants also have the option to self-direct some of their benefits, like personal care assistance.
 This means they can hire caregivers of their choosing, including friends and family members, although spouses can not be hired as MLTC caregivers.

 MLTC Program members who also have Medicare, which is known as “dual eligible,” can receive both Medicaid and Medicare benefits through MLTC’s Medicaid Advantage Plus plan.